 Disability Policy (Exams) 28

 The Assessment Process 28

 The Qualifications of the Current Assessor 29

 How the Assessment Process is Administered 29

 Recording Evidence of Need 29

 Gathering Evidence of Normal Way of Working 30

 Processing Applications for Access Arrangements 30

 Centre-delegated Access Arrangements 31

 Word Processor Policy (Exams) 31

 Separate Invigilation within the Centre 31

 Appendix 2: POLICY FOR THE MANAGEMENT OF CONTROLLED ASSESSMENTS 32

 Purpose of the Policy 32

 Risk Assessment for examination procedure - Possible risks to include 34

 Risk Assessment Form (for examination procedures) 36

 Risk Management for Coursework tasks 37

-Appendix 3: DISABILITY POLICY (EXAMS) 43
+Appendix 3: DISABILITY POLICY (EXAMS) 42

-Purpose of the Policy 43
+Purpose of the Policy 42

-The Equality Act 2010 Definition of Disability 43
+The Equality Act 2010 Definition of Disability 42

-Identifying the need for Access Arrangements 43
+Identifying the need for Access Arrangements 42

-Requesting Access Arrangements 45
+Requesting Access Arrangements 44

-Implementing Access Arrangements and the Conduct of Exams 46
+Implementing Access Arrangements and the Conduct of Exams 45

-Word Processors 49
+Word Processors 48

-Internal Assessments 49
+Internal Assessments 48

-Internal Exams 50
+Internal Exams 49

-Facilitating Access Examples 51
+Facilitating Access Examples 50

-Appendix 4: EMERGENCY EVACUATION POLICY (EXAMS) 54
+Appendix 4: EMERGENCY EVACUATION POLICY (EXAMS) 53

-Purpose of the Policy 54
+Purpose of the Policy 53

-Emergency evacuation of an exam room 54
+Emergency evacuation of an exam room 53

-Emergency evacuation procedure 55
+Emergency evacuation procedure 54

-Appendix 5: EMERGENCY EVACUATION PLAN (EXAMS) 57
+Appendix 5: EMERGENCY EVACUATION/CONTINGENCY PLAN (EXAMS) 56

-Purpose of the Plan 57
+Purpose of the Plan 56

-Possible causes of potential disruption to the Exam Process 57
+Possible causes of potential disruption to the Exam Process 56

-Further guidance to inform and implement contingency planning 63
+Further guidance to inform and implement contingency planning 62

-JCQ 65

-Further information may be found at: 66
+JCQ - Contingency planning 64

-Appendix 6: EXAMS ARCHIVING POLICY 68
+Appendix 6: EXAMS ARCHIVING POLICY 66

-Purpose of the Policy 68
+Purpose of the Policy 66

-Appendix 7: INTERNAL APPEALS PROCEDURE & FORM 76
+A ppendix 7: INTERNAL APPEALS PROCEDURE & FORM 74

-Appeals against Internal Assessment Decisions (Centre Assessed Marks) 76
+Appeals against Internal Assessment Decisions (Centre Assessed Marks) 74

-Internal Appeals Arrangements Officer Form 80
+Internal Appeals Arrangements Officer Form 78

-Complaints and Appeals Log 81
+Complaints and Appeals Log 79

-Further guidance to inform and implement appeals procedures 81
+Further guidance to inform and implement appeals procedures 79

-Appendix 8: NON-EXAMINATION ASSESSMENT POLICY 83
+A ppendix 8: NON-EXAMINATION ASSESSMENT POLICY 81

 What does this policy affect?
-83
+81

-Purpose of the Policy 83
+Purpose of the Policy 81

 What are non-examination assessments?
-83
+81

-Procedures for planning and managing non-examination assessments identifying staff roles and responsibilities 83
+Procedures for planning & managing non-examination assessments identifying staff roles & responsibilities 81

-Management of Issues and Potential Risks Associated with Non-Examination Assessments 95
+Management of Issues and Potential Risks Associated with Non-Examination Assessments 93

-Appendix 9: SPECIAL CONSIDERATION POLICY
+A ppendix 9: SPECIAL CONSIDERATION POLICY .
+105

-What is Special Consideration?
+What is Special Consideration? .
+105

+Purpose of the Policy .
+105

+Eligibility for Special Consideration .
+105

+Processing Applications for Special Consideration 107

+Submitting Applications for Special Consideration .
 107

-Purpose of the Policy 107

-Eligibility for Special Consideration 107

-Processing Applications for Special Consideration 109

-Submitting Applications for Special Consideration 109

-Appendix 10: WORD PROCESSOR POLICY (EXAMS) 111
+A ppendix 10: WORD PROCESSOR POLICY (EXAMS) .
+109

-Purpose of the Policy 111
+Purpose of the Policy .
+109

+The criteria Guildhouse School London uses to award and allocate word processors for examinations a assessments

-Principles for using a word processor 111
+Principles for using a word processor 109

-The use of a word processor 112
+The use of a word processor 110

-Appendix 11: COMPLAINTS POLICY (EXAMS) 116
+A ppendix 11: COMPLAINTS POLICY (EXAMS) .
+114

-Purpose of the Policy 116
+Purpose of the Policy .
+114

-Grounds for Complaint 116
+Grounds for Complaint .
+114

-Complaints and Appeals Form 119
+Complaints and Appeals Form .
+117

-Complaints and Appeals Log 120
+Complaints and Appeals Log .
+118

-Appendix 12: VERIFYING CANDIDATE IDENTITY PROCEDURE 121
+A ppendix 12: VERIFYING CANDIDATE IDENTITY PROCEDURE .
+119

-Verifying Candidate Identity Procedure 121

-Appendix 13: GENERAL DATA PROTECTION REGULATION POLICY (EXAMS) 122

-Purpose of the Policy 122

-Exams-Related Information 122

-Informing Candidates of the Information Held 123
+Process to check candidate identity .
+119

+Internal Candidates .
+119

+The identity of students on roll at Guildhouse School London is checked as part of the initial registration/admissions process, using Passport 110

+Private Candidates